 Tuition and Financial Aid

 The Navy pays 100% of the tuition, room, and board, medical and dental care costs of Naval Academy midshipmen.
 This means ALL students who attend the Naval Academy do so on a full scholarship in return for 5 years of active duty service upon graduation.
 Additionally, you also enjoy regular active-duty benefits including access to military commissaries and exchanges, commercial transportation and lodging discounts and the ability to fly space-available in military aircraft around the world.
-Midshipmen pay is $1,087.80 monthly, from which laundry, barber, cobbler, activities fees, yearbook and other service charges are deducted.
-Actual cash pay is $100 per month your first year, which increases each year thereafter.
+Midshipmen pay is $1,185.00 monthly, from which laundry, barber, cobbler, activities fees, yearbook and other service charges are deducted.
+Actual cash pay is $75 per month during plebe summer and $125 per month for the rest of your first year, which increases each year thereafter.

 The Midshipmen Stipend Budget Book will give you an approximation of what sorts of expenses to expect each month.